 Johannes Eisele / AFP - Getty Images

 Angela Merkel holds flowers while being applauded after exit poll results were released on Sunday.
-Her center-right Christian Democrats took 41.5 percent of the vote.
+Her party took 41.5 percent of the vote.

 BERLIN -- Angela Merkel celebrated a stunning election victory on Sunday but Germany's chancellor now faces the challenge of finding a new coalition partner after her former allies suffered dramatic losses.

 With 41.5 percent of the votes, Merkel's center-right Christian Democrats boasted its best result since German reunification in 1990.
 However, her party fell five seats short of an absolute majority.

 "This is a super result," Merkel told cheering supporters.
 "Together, we will do all we can to make the next four years successful ones for Germany."